Slhttnunlu/Slhttnunlu/README.md

 <samp>Hello there.
 I am Selahattin.</a> <br><br> Cloud | DevOps Engineer<br><br></samp>
 <!-- <img src="https://github.com/Slhttnunlu/Slhttnunlu/blob/main/giphy.gif" width="350" /> -->
 </p>
-- 🔭 Currently practicing **AWS & DevOps**
+- 🔭 Cloud computing is my passion, DevOps is my realm
-- 🌱 Cloud computing is my passion, DevOps is my realm
+- 🌱 Currently practicing **AWS & DevOps**
-- ⚡ A personality who seeks to push beyond boundaries to realize his dreams and explore the future  && I like to benefit from and cooperate with IT connoisseurs
+- ⚡ I especially like to use kubernetes and docer technologies  && I like to benefit from and cooperate with IT connoisseurs

 <p align=center><samp>📫 How to reach me: <a href="selahattinunlu@hotmail.com">mail</a> | <a href="https://www.linkedin.com/in/selahattin-unlu/" target="_blank">linkedin</a> | <a href="https://slhttnunlu.github.io" target="_blank">github.io</a></samp></p>